clhenrick/portfolio/_drafts/d3-for-print-carto.md

 ---

 ## Intro
 Recently I've been working on a project that attempts to visualize how various job sectors have changed in the San Francisco Bay Area over time.
 I've chosen to do this through creating a series of maps and charts made with D3JS, the popular data visualization library for the web.
 These visualizations will eventually be included in the [Anti Eviction Mapping Project](https://www.antievictionmap.com/)'s forthcoming Atlas, to be published by [AK Press](https://www.akpress.org/).
-The Atlas project seeks to compile many of AEMP's interactive web maps and writings, plus some brand new work, which is where I fit in.
+The Atlas project seeks to compile many of AEMP's interactive web maps and writings, plus some brand new work.
+The latter is where I fit in.

 Knowing from the outset of the project that the deliverables would be for print, and not the web, forced me to think about the design and development process in a slightly different way.
 This was partly due to the fact that I no longer had access to one of the necessary pieces of software I've used in the past for creating print maps.
 Previously I've used a combination of [QGIS](https://www.qgis.org/en/site/), the free and open source desktop GIS software; and [MAPublisher](https://www.avenza.com/mapublisher/), a plugin for Adobe Illustrator that allows for working with geospatial vector data in Illustrator.
 Unfortunately MAPublisher is not free nor is it open source, and the computer I happen to have a license on has just about bit the dust.
 Even if I did decide to shell out the [$1,399 for a new license](https://www.avenza.com/mapublisher/pricing/), at the time of this writing I didn't have a computer that I could install it on that fit the system requirements.